Parks, Recreation & Culture Strategic Plan

 Explore the future of our parks, recreation and culture, as outlined in the award-winning Parks, Recreation & Culture Strategic Plan.

 The Parks, Recreation & Culture (PRC) Strategic Plan is a blueprint for determining PRC facility and service decisions until 2027.
 The Plan is a forward-looking strategy that identifies the greatest needs and opportunities for our residents, and presents a vision of a healthy, green, inclusive community, where individuals, culture and the environment thrive.

-On May 31, 2018 the PRC Strategic Plan won Gold in the Excellence in Policy Planning - City & Urban Areas category of the Planning Institute of British Columbia's annual awards.
+In spring 2018, the PRC Strategic Plan won Gold in the Excellence in Policy Planning - City & Urban Areas category of the Planning Institute of British Columbia's annual awards.